joeriggs/calculator/C/README.md

   * It will build with optimization turned off and debug symbols turned on.
 This allows you to debug the program with gdb.

   * If will turn on console debug info.
 There is a lot of console debug information in the source code files.
 It is useful for debugging problems.
-Note that bcd.c contains per-method debug info that is controlled via a series of **BCD_DBG_...** switches at the top of the module.
+Note that operand_base_10.c contains per-method debug info that is controlled via a series of **BCD_DBG_...** switches at the top of the module.

 * **clean** - Run this command if you want to clean up after a build.
 This is particularly useful if you want to switch back and forth between running the real **calculator** program and running the **test** program.
 For example: